The Power of Positivity

 Take a minute to reflect on how your attitude affects how you perceive the world around you.
-You know how it feels when you first realize that you’re in love or achieved something that you’ve been working so hard for?
+Do you know how it feels when you first realize that you’re in love or achieving something that you’ve been working so hard for?
 It’s almost impossible to view the world around you negatively when you’re seeing it through the perspective of positivity.

 When things aren’t going so great or your heart and mind are heavy with worry, it can be difficult to find the light shining through the shadows.
 Life is carrying on in the same way in both scenarios but how you’re perceiving it is drastically different.

 What’s the worst that could happen if you looked for a glimmer of positivity in the darker times?
 Trust that nothing bad can happen from changing your perspective for the better.
 It’s ok to give yourself permission to be happy, hopeful and positive – even when it feels like things are falling apart.

 The really good news here is that anyone, yes anyone, can adopt a more positive outlook and potentially change their future.
 For some, this can be accomplished in giant leaps while others will need to take baby steps.
 Both are acceptable, as long as you’re honoring yourself by trying to move in a more positive direction, no matter how slow the process.

 Steps to Tapping into the Power of Positivity

 Some of us just seem to be born with a natural inclination toward positivity.
 It’s ok if you weren’t.
 Embracing the power of positivity all starts with making small changes in how you perceive and interact with the world around you.

 Each of us can benefit from nurturing a more positive mindset.
 Here are 10 simple ways of inviting positivity into your life every day.